gerrytan/azsubsyn/README.md

 A CLI tool to ensure a target Azure subscription has all RPs (resource providers) and preview features registered compared to source (which can be on a different tenant).

+Useful when setting up a new tenant / subscription based on an existing one.

 ## Prerequisites and installation

 You need to have [go](https://go.dev/doc/install) and [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed.